dsikkema/playdo/DETAILED_TECHNICAL_NOTES.md

 3. **Database Operations** - ConversationRepository handles storing and retrieving conversations and messages from SQLite.

+4. **Conversation Saving Loop** - The application follows a clear pattern for saving conversations:
+   - User message is first saved to the database
+   - The complete conversation history (including the newly saved user message) is sent to the ResponseGetter
+   - ResponseGetter returns only the assistant's response message
+   - Assistant message is then saved to the database
+   - This ensures that even if the AI response generation fails, the user's message is still preserved

-4. **AI Integration** - ResponseGetter sends conversation history to the Anthropic Claude API and receives AI responses.
+5. **AI Integration** - ResponseGetter sends conversation history to the Anthropic Claude API and receives AI responses.

-5. **Response Delivery** - The API sends responses back to the frontend for display to the user.
+6. **Response Delivery** - The API sends responses back to the frontend for display to the user.

 ## Code Editor Integration